漢文古籍譯註與數位編輯的研究──

 The markup of the XML files uses the encoding scheme of the Text Encoding Initiative (TEI) which is transformed into HTML for the user.[3]
 The markup expresses the basic dialogic structure of the content, names, differentiates between prose and verse parts, and connects them to the authoritative printed versions.
 For the Pāli and longer Chinese parallels the markup distinguishes between larger parallel and non-parallel passages.

 Each of the 364 BZA sutras is presented within a cluster of its parallels.
 All texts within a cluster are linked through a comparative catalog.
 Middleware between the source files and the user application is eXist, a native XML database.
-The delivery system based on eXist was a first for Buddhist Studies as well as for Humanities Computing in Taiwan.
+The end-user selects the cluster s/he wants to view online and can further select which of the texts in the cluster to display, in a two- or three column layout.
+The project was started in summer 2005 and concluded in autumn 2008.

-The project was started in summer 2005 and will continue until autumn 2008.
-Until then everything on this web-site is work in progress.
 The database output is best viewed with Firefox, Mozilla or Opera though basic functionality is provided for inferior browsers as well.
 There is a bug in IE 6 that scrambles some unicode characters (this seems fixed in IE 7).

 Project Directors: Marcus Bingenheimer, Aming Tu 杜正民